bretth/django-pq/README.rst

 As you can see from the numbers RQ is a far better choice for higher volumes of cheap tasks.
 There is also only a small penalty for using PQ on Python 3.
 Note, the PyPy numbers no doubt reflect the experimental status of the psycopg2cffi driver.

-Simulating a modest task that has a 50ms overhead.
+Simulating a modest task that has a 50ms overhead:

 +-----------+-----------+-----------+
 | Workers   | PQ-Py2.7  | RQ-Py2.7  |